We Heart It

-We Heart It was an image-based social network.
+We Heart It (also stylized as we♥it) was an image-based social network.
 We Heart It describes itself as "A home for your inspiration" and a place to "Organize and share the things you love."
 Users could collect (or "heart") their favorite images to share with friends and organize into collections.
 Users can access the site through We Heart It's iOS and Android mobile apps.